 Sennheiser Sport True Wireless review: Verdict

-The Sport True Wireless is a noteworthy introduction for Sennheiser in the sports headphones category.
-It establishes the brand as a primetime player, backed by durable aesthetics, long battery life, personalized fit, and versatile sound.
+The Sport True Wireless are a noteworthy introduction for Sennheiser in the sports headphones category.
+They establish the brand as a primetime player, backed by durable aesthetics, long battery life, personalized fit, and versatile sound.

 Not everything is a home run.
 Sennheiser’s Adaptable Acoustics feature is not a suitable replacement for Transparency mode.
 The lack of popular wireless features (Find My Buds, multipoint technology, and wireless charging) doesn’t work in these buds’ favor either.
 At the same time, compromises were to be expected, especially at such a relatively affordable price point.

-On that note, the Sport True Wireless stands out as a smart pick for audiophiles who want to kickstart their fitness journey on a high note.
+On that note, the Sport True Wireless stand out as a smart pick for audiophiles who want to kickstart their fitness journey on a high note.